geoholix/SignalStrengthLogger-android/README.md

     Features are logged to a local database, and then sent to the feature service when the internet is available.
 ### Synchronization
+Synchronization is the process of copying location and signal readings from the device's local database up to the hosted feature layer on ArcGIS Online.
 There are three events that cause a synchronization:
-1. There is a setting for the synchronization interval; the app will sync whenever that many minutes have passed;
+1. There is a setting for the synchronization interval; the app will try to sync whenever that many minutes have passed;
 1. When internet connectivity has been lost and then restored;
-1. When the logging switch is turned off
+1. When the logging switch is turned off and logging stops
 ### Caveats
 * If you're running Android "Marshmallow" (6.0) or above, the app will ask you for permissions when you first start it up.
-It needs to get your location and the phone signal strength in order to do its job.
+It needs to be allowed get your location and the phone signal strength in order to do its job.
 If you don't grant both these permissions, you won't be allowed to start logging.
 * If you turn off logging when you're disconnected from the internet, it won't be able to send any unsynchronized records to the feature service.
-Those features are still in the local database; the "Sync Now" button should become enabled, once the device reconnects to the internet, to synchronize in this situation.
-In the worst case, you can work around this issue by waiting until you're back on the internet, then starting and stopping logging again to initiate another synchronization.
+Those features are still in the local database and once the device reconnects to the internet, the "Sync Now" button should become enabled to let you start a synchronization in this situation.
+In the worst case, you can start and stop logging to initiate another synchronization.
 * This was not tested on a dual-SIM system, so it may or may not work on a device loaded with more than one SIM.
 It was only tested on GSM devices (AT&T and T-Mobile).
-It should work on a Verizon plan, but no guarantees.
+It *should* work on a Verizon plan, but there are no guarantees.